helium/longfi-platformio/README.md

 # LongFi PlatformIO

-Here you will find a getting started guide as well as a collection of PlatformIO project examples which transmit data across the Helium network via several target development boards.
+Here you will find a collection of PlatformIO project examples which transmit data across the Helium network via several target development boards.
 NOTE: Some examples may require additional hardware.

- The [PlatformIO Getting Started](getting-started.md) guide is intended to be somewhat generic in nature.
-While it does detail a specific target device one can easily substitute  your own target device.
-Any device specific additions or suggestions can be found within the README inside the sample project.
+Full "How To" guides can be found within the devices section of the Helium documentation set at https://docs.helium.com/use-the-network/devices.
+A link to the appropriate guide is provided within the README contained within each of the device locations linked to below.

 ### Example Target Device Applications